mebabo1/menano/README.md

 ```
 Recently, many people's glibc wine builds have stopped updating.

-To use DXVK on Smartbox you need to install WINED3D first and then install DXVK

 [How do I work with exe files?](https://youtu.be/2_HRNpfYb4E?si=xfyPsoTDXvwhWlmM)

 [How do I change my desktop image?](https://youtu.be/37OT0TS5n1Q?si=XWKP_RtksVkA_rUs)